RehanBarber/Vendor-Performance-Analysis/README.md

-# 📦 Inventory & Vendor Performance Analysis – Manufacturing Case Study
+# 📦 Inventory & Vendor Performance Analysis

 An end-to-end analytics pipeline built on a realistic manufacturing case study to optimize inventory management and vendor performance.
 This project demonstrates industry-standard best practices for data ingestion, transformation, statistical analysis, and business intelligence using anonymized transactional data.